 The Commission's Advisory Committee on Regional Transportation Planning-structured on a populationproportional basis-provides guidance and direction to the Commission staff in the preparation of the regional transportation plan, and provides to the Commission a recommended regional transportation plan for the Commission to consider adopting.
-The 33 members of the Committee include local technical staff and elected officials typically appointed by the community/county's chief elected official, along with representatives from State and Federal transportation and natural resource agencies.
-In addition, a member of the Commission's Environmental Justice Task Force serves as a liaison on the Committee.
-The structure of the county/community members of the Committee reflects the population proportionality of each County and municipality within Southeastern Wisconsin.
-This Committee includes four members representing Milwaukee County (with three members appointed by the County Executive and one member appointed by the County Board Chairman) and five members representing the City of Milwaukee (with four members appointed by the mayor and one member appointed by the Common Council President.)
-As small portions of the Milwaukee and West Bend urbanized areas are located in counties outside of the seven-county Region (Jefferson County and Dodge County, respectively), the Committee also includes a liaison from Jefferson County to represent the portion of that county in the Milwaukee urbanized area and a liaison from Dodge County to represent the portion of that county in the West Bend urbanized area.
+The 32 members of the Committee include local technical staff and elected officials typically appointed by the community/county's chief elected official, along with representatives from State and Federal transportation and natural resource agencies.
+The structure of the county/community members of the Committee reflects the population proportionality of each county and municipality within Southeastern Wisconsin.
+The Committee includes four members representing Milwaukee County (with three members appointed by the County Executive and one member appointed by the County Board Chairman) and five members representing the City of Milwaukee (with four members appointed by the Mayor and one member appointed by the Common Council President).
+In addition to the 32 Committee members, there are four liaisons to the Committee.
+As small portions of the Milwaukee and West Bend urbanized areas are located in counties outside of the seven-county Region (Jefferson County and Dodge County, respectively), the Committee includes a liaison from Jefferson County to represent the portion of that county in the Milwaukee urbanized area and a liaison from Dodge County to represent the portion of that county in the West Bend urbanized area.
+The other two liaisons include a member of the Commission's Environmental Justice Task Force and a representative from the Chicago Metropolitan Agency for Planning.